 Preparing to have a baby is bound to be one of the most exciting times of your life.
 However, as you furnish the nursery and go to doctor appointments, you may see costs stacking up.
+An important part of the journey is to capture your little one’s growth.
+Investing in newborn photography by Chapter One will ensure that you have pictures to look back on for a lifetime..
 Though most people know raising a child to adulthood is expensive, it can be surprising to learn how much it can cost just to have a baby in the first place.

 Having a child is a cause for celebration, but it can also be expensive, and if you’re not sure you’ll be able to fund the process, it can be stressful too.
 Understanding how much it costs to have a baby can help you prepare so that, when the time comes, you can focus on your little bundle of joy and not your wallet.
 There are three types of costs you should keep in mind: prenatal costs, delivery costs and exceptional costs that can be associated with having a baby.

 PSECU created this chart that depicts costs of having a baby and raising a child or multiple children.

 Before your baby arrives, you will first have to conquer costs associated with prenatal care.
 Ultrasounds, doctor visits and other routine care are important to assure the safe delivery of your baby, but healthcare costs today are expensive.
 What you’ll pay for prenatal care depends on where you live and where you go, but the biggest factor determining the cost of prenatal care will be your insurance.